philis-johan/database_labs/README.md

 ## Graduation requirements
 * Pass all courses on branch and program
-* 10 credits from recommendedBranch
+* at least 10 credits from recommendedBranch
-* 20 credits of mathcourses
+* at least 20 credits of mathcourses
-* 10 credits research courses
+* at least 10 credits research courses
-* One seminar course
+* at last one seminar course